Zvstheworld/Balatro-Zvs-Mod/README.md

 - Blueprint/Brainstorm (should work)
 - Cryptid (untested)

-# CURRENT VERSION: 1.1
+# CURRENT VERSION: 1.2

-- Added Micro Joker
+- Added No B*tches?
+Joker
+- Removed Redprint and Green Needle, overall buggy jokers that don't belong.
+That doesn't mean Blueprint-styled jokers are out the window.